medandlearn/simpleserver-1/README.md

 # simpleserver
-Create a simple server with terraform
+Create a simple server in Hetzner Cloud with terraform

 ![simpleserver_architecture_image](./simpleserver.png)